bitovi/academy/src/react/6-stateful-hooks.md

 Note also that the input box always displays the `uppercase` value of the text.
 This is because when we display the text value (when we pass the `value` prop to the `input`), we uppercase the string.

-This process is similar no matter what component you're building.
+This process is similar no matter what component you’re building.
 The basic pattern is:

 1. Get the value and setter from [`useState`](https://reactjs.org/docs/hooks-state.html).
 2. Use the value as needed